Aladin147/BLKWDS_Manager/journal.md

 # BLKWDS Manager - Development Journal

+## 2025-07-12: Performance and Stress Testing Framework

+Today we implemented a comprehensive performance and stress testing framework for the application.
+This framework allows us to measure and monitor various aspects of the application's performance, including database operations, UI responsiveness, and memory usage.

+The framework consists of several key components:

+1. **PerformanceMonitor**:
+   - Core utility for measuring and logging performance metrics
+   - Tracks custom metrics with timing information
+   - Monitors frame rates and dropped frames
+   - Tracks memory usage over time
+   - Generates detailed performance reports

+2. **DatabasePerformanceTester**:
+   - Tests database initialization performance
+   - Measures CRUD operation performance for all entity types
+   - Tests cache hit ratio and effectiveness
+   - Tests transaction performance
+   - Generates large datasets for stress testing

+3. **UIPerformanceTester**:
+   - Tests navigation performance between screens
+   - Measures scrolling performance on list screens
+   - Tests animation performance
+   - Monitors frame rates during UI interactions

+4. **MemoryLeakDetector**:
+   - Tests for memory leaks during navigation cycles
+   - Tests for memory leaks during data loading
+   - Tests for memory leaks during widget creation
+   - Monitors memory growth over time

+5. **PerformanceTestScreen**:
+   - User interface for running performance tests
+   - Displays test results in a readable format
+   - Allows exporting test results
+   - Integrated into the Settings screen

+We also enhanced the CacheService with improved statistics tracking and reporting capabilities, including:
+   - Cache hit ratio tracking
+   - Compression statistics
+   - Access pattern analysis
+   - Smart cache management

+This work completes the Testing Improvements section of our Beta Readiness Plan.
+The performance and stress testing framework will help us identify and address performance issues before the beta release, ensuring a smooth and responsive user experience.

+Next steps include focusing on UI/UX finalization, starting with verifying and completing the Export to CSV functionality.

 ## 2025-07-12: Unit Tests for Critical Components

 Today we focused on adding unit tests for critical components in the application.
 We identified that the GearManagementController was a critical component that lacked proper unit tests.